Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy

 Eq.
-(32) shows that the area enclosed between the $x$-axis and a graph of the potential $U(x)$ is simply related to the binding energies of the boundstates of the potential $U$.
+(32) shows that the area enclosed between the $x$-axis and a graph of the potential $U(x)$ is simply related to the binding energies of the bound states of the potential $U$.
 Eqs.
 (32) and (33) taken together confirm that the eigenstates $[\psi_k]$ defined by eq.
-(11) are normalised to unity in the interval $[-\infty,+\infty]$.
+(11) are normalized to unity in the interval $[-\infty,+\infty]$.

-Since $U(x)$ is the lowest member of the $[L_j]$ hierarchy, ({\it i.e}) $L_0=U$, it may be possible to find a representation of the higher members of the $[L_j]$ hierarchy in terms of the boundstate probability densities.
+Since $U(x)$ is the lowest member of the $[L_j]$ hierarchy, ({\it i.e}) $L_0=U$, it may be possible to find a representation of the higher members of the $[L_j]$ hierarchy in terms of the bound state probability densities.
 We examine this possibility next.